 information about academics, financial aid, and campus life.
 Go to college fairs and open houses and learn as much as you can about the colleges online.
 Begin planning college visits.
 Spring break is a good time to visit.
 Try to visit colleges near you and include a large, medium size, and small campus.
 Develop a preliminary list of colleges that interest you.
 Write or email to request a viewbook and additional information.
 Think about lining up a summer job, internship or co-op.
-VI ay: Take a look at some college applications and consider all of the different pieces of information you will need to compile. [[[일 [[일 [일 []]]]]] [[일 []]] [[일 []] [] [[] [ Make a list of teachers, counselors, employers, and other adults you might ask to write letters of Su ımn Make a list of teachers, counselors, employers, and other adults you might ask to write letters of recommendation for your college applications.
+May: Take a look at some college applications and consider all of the different pieces of information you will need to compile.
+Make a list of teachers, counselors, employers, and other adults you might ask to write letters of recommendation for your college applications.
+Summer: Continue investigating colleges.
+Begin thinking about your applications.
+Generally, colleges will have their applications online by the beginning of August.
+Work on the essay before you return to school.